TugboatQA/docs/docs/examples/pantheon/add-build-script/index.md

 }
 ```

-Add a file named `tugboat.settings.php` in the same directory as `settings.php`
+Add a file named `settings.local.php` into your `.tugboat/dist` directory that
-with the following content.
+you specified above.
+Inside of that `settings.local.php`, you can define your
+Database array for Tugboat.
+You may also will want to add the Tugboat preview
+URLs to the trusted host patterns variable to further secure Drupal:

 ```php
 <?php